Yaonan789/IncepFold/README.md

 - Please refer to the paper for data acquisition.
 - Please place the DNA sequence files in a directory such as `/data/genome/cotton`.
-- Please place the H3K4me3(ATAC) files in a directory such as `/data/genomic_features/cotton`.
+- Please place the H3K4me3 and ATAC files in a directory such as `/data/genomic_features/cotton`.
 - Please place the Hi-C files in a directory such as `/data/hic/cotton`.

 ### Running